Manage discomfort better and improve your quality of life with these supplements and vitamins for joints.

 But taking calcium supplements can also help with knee joint pain by reducing inflammation.
 Aside from pills, you can also get vitamin D from milk, yogurt, broccoli, and dark leafy greens.

 8. Methylsulfonylmethane (MSM)

 Methylsulfonylmethane or MSM is a well-known supplement used for several conditions and symptoms.

 This is a sulfur-containing compound present naturally in plant and animals.
 It’s also created chemically in powder or capsule form.

 Patients looking for natural ways of relieving joint pain and reducing inflammation often use MSM.

-One study reported a significant decrease in both physical and pain disability on patients after a 12-week course of MSM supplementation.
+One study reported a significant decrease in pain on patients after a 12-week course of MSM supplementation.
 However, there isn’t much data on its side effects or interactions with other medications.

 9. Ginger Extract

 Ginger has been long used in Asian medicine because of its anti-inflammatory properties similar to ibuprofen and COX-2 inhibitors.
 It can also suppress inflammatory molecules leukotrienes and turn off specific inflammatory genes, making it a potent pain reliever.

 In a 2012 in vitro study, researchers tested the effects of ginger extract and reported it reduced inflammatory reactions in RA synovial cells like steroids.